 1. Track Your Usage

 Keep a simple log of how many pouches you use daily.
-This awareness can help you make informed decisions and avoid slipping into unconscious overuse.
+This awareness can help you make informed decisions and stay within your nicotine pouch daily limit.

 2. Set Limits

 Determine your max daily amount ahead of time and stick to it.
-Treat it like a medication dosage, not something to be used mindlessly.
+Think of pouches like medication: too much can be harmful.

 3. Listen to Your Body